angus-ai/angus-doc/getting-started/python.rst

 2. Configure your SDK
 =====================

-You must configure your sdk with the keys you received by creating a stream here `here <https://console.angus.ai/>`_.
+You must configure your sdk with the keys you received by creating a stream `here <https://console.angus.ai/>`_.
 These keys are used to authenticate the requests you are about to send.

 Your API credentials can be retrieved by clicking on "Show details" on your console interface as shown below: